 Artificial Intelligence is ultimately an evolution of this first encounter between math and computer science.
-Statistical modeling started as a purely mathematical or scientific exercise, but when it became computational, the door opened to using statistics to solve ‘human’ problems.
+[For a fun romp through the history of AI, check this out] Statistical modeling started as a purely mathematical or scientific exercise, but when it became computational, the door opened to using statistics to solve ‘human’ problems.
 In the post-war, due to enthusiastic optimism around the promise of computing as well as the belief that human thought processes were essentially computational, the idea that we could build an ‘artificial’ human intelligence gained currency.

 In the 1960s, the field of artificial intelligence was formalized into a subset of computer science.
 New technology and a more expansive understanding of how humans’ minds work changed artificial intelligence, from the original computational statistics paradigm to the modern idea that machines could mimic actual human capabilities, such as decision making and performing more “human” tasks.